Brexit and its strong impact on currency exchange rates

 How has the Brexit affected Pound Sterling exchange rates?

-The pound has been consistently on the decline since the results of the referendum became clear on 23 June.
-An initial sharp drop has been followed by several slumps and a persistent overall decline, leaving GBP to EUR -15 percent than pre-referendum levels and GB to USD and GBP to AUD down -17 percent.
+The pound has been consistently on the decline since the results of the referendum became clear on 23 June 2016.
+An initial sharp drop has been followed by several slumps and a persistent overall decline, leaving GBP to EUR -15 percent than pre-referendum levels and GB to USD and GBP to AUD down -17 percent immediately after the vote.
 This means people wanting to exchange pounds into other currencies are getting significantly less, while people wanting to buy pounds are finding the current levels particularly lucrative.

 After the initial shock, the pound was further weakened by a series of unexpected political developments and poor data releases.
 Leading ‘Brexiter’ Boris Johnson cause a drop in the pound after surprisingly announcing that he would not run for Prime Minister after David Cameron’s resignation.
 A huge tumble in the UK’s purchasing manager indices – which measure activity in the manufacturing, construction and service sectors – sparked another sell-off.
 Plummeting consumer confidence, forecasts that sterling could hit parity against the euro, speculation that the government had no solid Brexit plan, warnings from international figureheads and worries that big businesses may move their operations out of the UK all combined to pressure the pound lower over the weeks following the referendum.